 Custom Bearing Design

-Whilst Barden offers a comprehensive catalogue of standard products, it also prides itself on an innovative, bespoke design and manufacturing service.
+The company offers a comprehensive catalogue of standard products, while it also prides itself on an innovative, bespoke design and manufacturing service.

-Barden's design criteria are based on knowledge, gained over 60 years of specialisation in the field of precision bearings.
+Barden bearing design is based on knowledge, gained over 75 years of specialisation in the field of precision bearings.
 Creativity is central to the Barden ethos, where engineers use imagination and expertise to develop new ideas and conceive solutions never previously thought of.

-Barden's design engineers work closely with customers to develop unique bearing solutions with specialised features to meet application requirements and solve functional problems.
-Barden's innovations in special bearings range from nearly standard bearings with slightly modified dimensions to intricate assemblies which integrate the bearing function into a complete mechanism.
+Barden design engineers work closely with customers to develop unique bearing solutions with specialised features to meet application requirements and solve functional problems.
+Our innovations in special bearings range from nearly standard bearings with slightly modified dimensions to intricate assemblies which integrate the bearing function into a complete mechanism.

 In many cases, the overall cost of equipment can be reduced by incorporating special or customised bearings.
 Hybrid bearings (with ceramic balls) in particular save costs by improving performance.
 For applications such as aerospace bearings, mating components can be integrated into the bearing, for example mounting flanges, gear teeth, spring carriers and integral O ring grooves.
 The performance and installation benefits to be gained from using custom-designed bearings include: